Licenser/jsxd/README.md

 General
 =======
 jsxd is a library to sanely work with nested data structures as [jsx](https://github.com/talentdeficit/jsx) produces.
 The data structures can represent objects (key value lists) or arrays (lists).
-Be aware that keys in an object are **OREDERED** based on compairison and not on adding order.
+Be aware that keys in an object are **OREDERED** based on comparison and not on adding order.

 index
 -----